VultrexDev/vultrexdb/README.md

 ```typescript
 return db.get<string>("key");
 ```

-Optionally, you can return a default value if none exists in the database:
+For TypeScript replace the type "string" with the type you want to get from the Database Optionally, you can return a default value if none exists in the Database:

 ```javascript
 return db.get("key", "defaultValue");